 However, changes in weight as a result of quitting smoking can vary depending on the person.
-The same research found that 16 percent of people lost weight in the first year of not smoking while 13 percent gained over 10 kg.
+The same

 People with polycystic ovary syndrome (PCOS) may find that they gain weight easily around their middle.
 PCOS causes the ovaries to produce abnormally high levels of male sex hormones.